Arcadia-Science/arcadia-software-handbook/guides-and-standards/guide-choosing-software-dependencies.md

   - Hint: look at the "insights" page on GitHub.
 The "contributors" tab will show contributions over time
 - **The software is well-written.**
   - Hint: no `.DS_Store` files visible in any folder of the repository
-  - Hint: the repository has a reasonable structure
+  - Hint: the repository has a reasonable structure with clear and descriptive filenames
   - Hint: the code is well-organized, includes comments and docstrings, and appears to be readable
   - Hint: there are no absolute paths in the software
   - Hint: the software is packaged with or has documentation for obtaining demo data so you can quickly try to run the tool.